vdaas/vald/docs/usecase/usage-example.md

   Vald can act as a brain of the personal assistant function, conversation interpreter and the natural language generation.

-  Here are some examples of what you can process in Vald.
+  Here are some examples of what you can process using Vald.

 - Personal assistant
 - Speech recognition